sethjplatt/Lingua/README.md

   <img src="client/screenshots/Logo.JPG" height="150px" width="600px"/>
 </p>

-Lingua is a language learning application that aims to make the language learning process stress-free, fun, and exciting!
+Lingua is a language learning application that aims to make the language learning process stress-free, fun, and social!

 ## Screenshots